hal9ai/hal9/website/learn/genapps/conversations.md

 # Conversations

-It is expected from a chatbot to not only reply once, but rather keep an open ended conversation with the user.
+It is expected from a chatbot to not only reply once to a message, but rather keep an open ended conversation with the user.

-We can accomplish this with something like:
+We can think of two main strategies to accomplish this.
+The first one is to run an infinite amount of question-answer cycles through the use of an infinite loop as follows:

 ```python
 while(True):